tinf15b4-kino/kino-web/documents/UC/UC_ManageFavorites.md

 ### 1. Manage Favorites
 #### 1.1 Brief Description
 The manage favorites function allows the users of smartCinema to mark their favorite cinemas.
-This cinemas will be shwon in a special-tab so the user can easily look up, which movies are shown in this cinema without seraching for them.
+Marked cinemas will be shwon in a special-tab so the user can easily look up, which movies are shown in this cinema without seraching for them.

 ### 2.Flow of Events